 Image is courtesy of Pixabay

-In this guide we will deliver answers, and understanding, to the following: (you can jump to sections with these links below)
+In this Ultimate Guide we will deliver answers, and understanding, to the following: (you can jump to sections with these links below)

 Herodotus, Greek historian:

 “The most hateful human misfortune is for a wise man to have no influence.”

 Many of us fail to influence because we don’t realise it takes a skill to do so – not an in-born talent.
 While some take to it like fish to water, the majority of us must work hard to learn and develop it.